A new approach to cross-border data protection: an overview of the planned GDPR procedural regulation

 Categories:

-On June 27, 2025, the Council of the European Union adopted a draft regulation laying down additional procedural rules for the enforcement of the GDPR in cross-border cases.
-The aim is to harmonize cross-border data protection procedures in accordance with Art.
+On June 27, 2025, the Council of the European Union adopted a draft regulation laying down additional procedural rules for the enforcement of the GDPR adopted in cross-border cases.
+The aim is to simplify cross-border data protection procedures in accordance with Art.
 60 et seq.
-GDPR and to make them more efficient.
+GDPR and make them more efficient.
 The proposal responds to known structural deficits in cooperation between the supervisory authorities and is intended to enable more transparent, faster and more uniform processing of such cases.
-Below we provide an overview of the most important points.
+We provide an overview of the most important points below.

 Background and objectives

 The GDPR was introduced with the aim of creating uniform data protection law in the EU.
 It relies on a decentralized enforcement model: the national data protection authorities of the member states remain responsible for monitoring and enforcement.
-In cross-border situations, such as when a company based in one EU country processes the personal data of individuals in several other countries, several data protection authorities must work together.
-A so-called lead authority takes over the coordination of the procedure, supported by the European Data Protection Board (EDPB).
+In cross-border situations, for example when a company based in an EU country personal data of persons in several other countries, several data protection authorities must work together.
+A so-called lead authority is responsible for coordinating the process, supported by the European Data Protection Board (EDPB).

 In practice, however, this model has led to problems.
 Different procedural rules, inconsistent interpretations and long processing times have weakened the protection of affected persons and led to frustration among complainants and companies.
 Complex procedures in particular, such as those involving large international tech companies, could only be concluded slowly.